The answer, my friend, is blowin' in the Tailwind

 The wild west era - 2010-2016

 My approach to CSS?
 No approach really.
 I styled whatever was available (id:s/classes) to style in my main.css file.
 Naming conventions?
 As long as I had some sort of idea what I was styling, that was good enough.
-Needless to say, my CSS was a mess.
+Needless to say, my CSS became a mess.

 Positives and negatives of using frameworks